WaveBeans/wave-blog/using-jupyter/readme.md

 )
 ```

-And to start the evaluation, regular code to wait for success or handle errors, though in our case that code won't run as stream will run indefinitely if everything is fine:
+And to start the evaluation, regular code to wait for success or handle errors, though in our case that code won't run to the end if everything is running with no errors:

 ```kotlin
 val errors = overseer.eval(44100.0f)